-Including this section, all text in this manual that has been changed from the January 31 publication of this manual has been highlighted in yellow.
+Including this section, all text in this manual that has been changed from the original publication of this manual has been highlighted.
+Text that was changed on January 31 has been highlighted in yellow.
+Text that was changed on March 2 is highlighted in green, text that was changed on May 18 is highlighted in blue, and text that was changed on May 30 is highlighted in pink.
 The subsections below describe the nature of the changes made.